 In this section we will discuss the reasoning processes required to come to valid conclusions about economic activity.

 We tend to underestimate the importance of theory in most of the activities in our lives.
-The overlooked importance of theory has a particular importance in economics.
-Economists frequently confuse correlation with causation.
-By not testing observations with sound theory they frequently recommend actions detrimental to their desired results.
+By not testing observations with sound theory people frequently recommend actions detrimental to their desired results.